How to Build a Back End and an Admin Panel for a Telemedicine App: Features and Cost

 Cost of development

 Building a telemedicine app from scratch may be costly, especially if you implement real-time video chats.
 To reduce the cost, you can use telemedicine platforms.
-To use them, you’ll need to pay a monthly or a yearly fee.
-Though it’s much cheaper than to develop your own telemedicine software, it may cost more in the long run.
+To use them, you’ll need to pay a monthly or yearly fee.
+Though it’s much cheaper than developing your own telemedicine software, it may cost more in the long run.